 What should I tell my child about going to therapy?

 Parents often feel uncomfortable or anxious about talking to their child/adolescent about starting therapy.
 Many parents fear that their child will refuse to attend if they are aware of an appointment in advance.
 It is important to always be open and honest with your child about attending therapy.
 I am willing to assist you through these first steps.

 How long will sessions and therapy last?

 Sessions are 50 minutes in length and may be weekly, bi weekly or monthly depending on individual needs.
-The length of treatment will depend on each individual client and will be discussed on an ongoing basis as part of the therapeutic process.
+The duration of treatment will depend on each individual client and will be discussed on an ongoing basis as part of the therapeutic process.